Matt-Eva/intro-to-hash-tables/README.md

 This custom hashing function has been adapted from Adrian Mejia's custom hashing function he built out in JavaScript.
 To read more about HashMaps and other data structures in JavaScript, please check out his <a href="https://adrianmejia.com/data-structures-time-complexity-for-beginners-arrays-hashmaps-linked-lists-stacks-queues-tutorial/#HashMaps">awesome website</a>, where he includes tutorials on a wide variety of topics.

-Note that the hashing function that languages use will likely be more sophisticated that the one present here.
-Hashing data is part of a field of science called <a href="https://en.wikipedia.org/wiki/Cryptography"><em>cryptography</em></a>, which is the science of encoding information to make it secure.
+Note that the hashing functions that programming languages use will likely be more sophisticated that the one present here.
+Hashing data is part of a field of science called <a href="https://en.wikipedia.org/wiki/Cryptography"><em>cryptography</em></a>, which is the science of encoding information.

 Cryptography is a fascinating field, and you should definitely research more of it if you're interested, but it falls outside of the scope of this lesson.

 ### Setting up our Classes

 We're going to be building our custom Hash Tables in both Python and Ruby.
-The hash table we'll be building will have an array as it's underlying data structure, and will use separate chaining to handle collisions.
+The hash table we'll be building will have an array as its underlying data structure, and will use separate chaining to handle collisions.
 To set this up, we're going to need 3 classes:

 Python:
 ```